jconallen/ieam-mms-lab/docs/README.md

 # IEAM Model Management System Lab

-In this lab you will demontrate the model management system being used to update a model resource in a simple image processing web application.
+In this lab you will use a virtual device, install an agent and demontrate the model management system being used to update a model resource in a simple image processing web application.
 This update will happen inside a runnning container without having to redeploy the service to the edge device or even restart the service container.

 There are several steps in this lab;